sunsembrace/Solutions-Architect-Associate/readme.md

 In new tab,  go back to DemoLogGroup → Log stream tab below → Select into DemoLogStream → Actions:Create Log Event → “hello world!” → Create → Now go back to Live Tail tab and it’ll also show up there. → We can expand each log for more info and for a direct URL to see which Direct Log Stream it happened into if we had multiple steam logs.
 Only get one hour of free usage a day of Live Tail → so remember to close and cancel livetail session.

+81. CloudWatch Alarms Hands on
+Quickly create an EC2

+CloudWatch → Select metric → Paste in Instance ID → Select it then choose a metric statistic and period → Conditions = Static, whenever CPUUtililzation is = Greater, Greater/Equal, Lower/Equal, Lower than [set threshold], Datapoints to alarm = [x] out of [x] → Missing data treatment, Treat missing data as missing → Next → Configure actions, can add any of the following: Notification, Auto scaling action, EC2 action, system managers action. → say we pick EC2 action → Alarm state trigger: In alarm → Take the following action: e.g Terminate this instance → Next → Add name and description → TerminationEC2OnHighCPU → Next → Create alarm →

+Alarm state says insufficient data so just cause the EC2 to get high CPU usage for 15min which is long Or we can use an API call name set alarm state and see what would happen if the alarm went into the breach phase.
+So on google type in aws Cloudwatch set alarm state → go to synopsis for commands e.g set-alarm-state –alarm-name<value>
+–state-value <value>
+–state-reason <value>

+Paste it into AWS CLI (Cloudshell)
+Then refresh alarm and it’ll show its in alarm state with red icon symbol in top left Then in history it’ll show logs of how alarm went from OK to in alarm and the action it did which was successful.
+Then we can verify by viewing ec2 instance, refresh page and see Instance State shutting down.